tyfvf/learning-git/README.md

 # Git and Github Course

-## This repo was used to learn git from Amigoscode
+## 🇺🇸 This repo was used to learn git from Amigoscode.
+## 🇧🇷 Esse repositório foi usado para aprender Git do curso do Amigoscode.